CLI install guide

 Installation of the stock OS via the stock factory images is the same process described above.
 However, before flashing and locking, there's an additional step to fully revert the device to a clean factory state.

 The GrapheneOS factory images flash a non-stock Android Verified Boot key which needs to be erased to fully revert back to a stock device state.
-Before flashing the stock factory images and before locking the bootloader, you should erase the custom Android Verified Boot key to untrust it:
+Before flashing the stock factory images, you should boot the device into fastboot mode and make sure the bootloader is unlocked.
+Then erase the custom Android Verified Boot key to untrust it:

 fastboot erase avb_custom_key